Pubs in Shropshire looking forward to a bumper time at Saturday's England vs France World Cup clash

 The Three Lions lads are hoping to overcome their continental opponents and emulate the success of the Lionesses by going one stage further than the Euros final to win the World Cup.

-Ollie Parry, joint owner of the Salopian bar in Smithfield, said: "I think they can win it, for the first time in my lifetime I think they have got a chance of winning the whole thing."
+Ollie Parry, joint owner of the Salopian bar in Smithfield, Shrewsbury, said: "I think they can win it, for the first time in my lifetime I think they have got a chance of winning the whole thing.

 "From a business point of view I hope it goes to extra time, penalties and ends with an England win.
 But from a supporter's point of view I hope England win it in 90 minutes."

-The Salopian will be opening at 11am on Saturday and will not be selling any tickets to get into the 400 capacity venue, meaning that it is first come first served.
-The game kicks off at 7pm and is set to end after 9pm.
+The Salopian will be opening at 11am on Saturday and will not be selling any tickets to get into the 400-capacity venue, meaning that it is first-come first-served.
+The match kicks off at 7pm and is set to end after 9pm.

 But on Saturday it will be packed with 400 England supporters who are keen to raise the roof to back Gareth Southgate's boys.